Shak789/DecisionMate/README.md

 ## Features

-**Determine if you Qualify for all CS Specialist, Major and Minor Programs**
+-**Determine if you Qualify for all CS Specialist, Major and Minor Programs**
 <img src="Qualify_CS.jpg" alt="Quick Evaluation" width="165px" />

-**Verify if you Have the Right Courses for your POSt**
+-**Verify if you Have the Right Courses for your POSt**
 <img src="Courses.jpg" alt="Quick Evaluation" width="165px" />

-**Check Admission Information for In-Stream and Out-of-Stream Students**
+-**Check Admission Information for In-Stream and Out-of-Stream Students**
 <img src="In _stream_out_stream.jpg" alt="Quick Evaluation" width="165px" />

-**Check Admission Information for In-Stream and Out-of-Stream Students**
+-**Check Admission Information for In-Stream and Out-of-Stream Students**
 <img src="Grade_Calculator.jpg" alt="Quick Evaluation" width="165px" />